Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 ## Maze Solving

-Some of graph examples we have already seen involved places.
+Some of the graph examples we have already seen involved places.
 Each node represented a city and each edge represented a road or other mode of transportation between the two connected cities.
 But why restrict ourselves to the scale of cities?

 We could make the graph nodes represent city blocks, intersections, or even arbitrarily small areas of space, such as every 1 square meter area of floor in our home.
-Areas with no obstructions between them (such as a wall) could then be connected by edges.
+Areas with no obstructions (such as a wall) between them could then be connected by edges.
 In this way we could build a graph representation of the entire world, or at least a small part of it.

 For the moment, let's restrict our attention to something slightly smaller than the entire world.
 We could use a graph to represent a maze, where each node represents a small location in the maze and each edge represents a path between two locations.
 Representing the maze this way, we could solve the maze by searching for a path of connected nodes from the start of the maze to the end.

 Thus far, we have only considered the _mechanics_ of searching algorithms, and the resulting order they would visit the nodes in a graph.
-Now, we will examine how we can use our ability to visit the nodes of a graph to discover a path through the maze.
+Now, we will examine how we can use our ability to search through the nodes of a graph to discover a path through the maze.
 To do so, we will need to consider how to represent the terrain of the maze, how to represent the maze as a graph, and how to modify our search algorithms to find a path through the maze.

 ### Maze Representation